 Figure 2: Visits to the rewarding option out of the two potentially rewarding options across the three experimental nights.
 Data are average proportions for bins of ten visits averaged over all 14 individuals.
-Data are indicated by white points in the first block on the first night before the bats had experienced any reversals; the bin averages of the other blocks are indicated by black points.
+Data are indicated by points that are white in the first block on the first night before the bats had experienced any reversals.
 Numbers indicate the bats that participated in a block.
 Shading shows 95% confidence intervals.
 Dashed lines show reversals

+[keep axis legends brief: Y-axis “Visits rewarding option”]

-Bats switched to the rewarding option faster as they experience more reversals
+Bats switched to the rewarding option faster as they had experienced more reversals